birnbaum/flwr-lowcarb/textual_pitch.md

 The updated parameters of each individual federated learning client are then agglomerated by a centralized server into one final AI network.

 The big advantage: the only thing that is sent over network and is gathered in one place are the weights and biases of the neutral net itself.
-This obfuscates the actual data mitigates many privacy and security concerns.
+This obfuscates the actual sensitive data and mitigates many privacy and security concerns.

 The catch: while traditional centralized learning happens in highly efficient, highly optimized data centers, federated learning often relies on power-inefficient local clients